 In 2016, Hillary Clinton bested Barack Obama’s 2012 performance in Texas by 569,744 votes.
 Of that number, 568,073 came from the state’s 20 largest counties.
-Thus, a mere 1,671 votes came from the state’s other 234 counties (and before you think those were all Republican crossover votes, let me point out that Trump’s 2016 performance bested Romney’s 2012 haul by 115,204 - and also it’s pretty unlikely that a substantial number of Texas Republicans were crossing over to vote for Hillary Clinton).
+Thus, a mere 1,671 votes came from the state’s other 234 counties (and before you think those were all Republican crossover votes, let me point out that Trump’s 2016 performance bested Romney’s 2012 haul by 115,204 , and it’s pretty unlikely that a substantial number of Texas Republicans were crossing over to vote for Clinton).

 Then in 2018, Beto O’Rourke added another 167,764 votes to the tally.
 Thus Beto’s performance wasn’t an outlier - it was a trend dating back to 2008.

 It may be news to some outside of our state, but keen observers of Texas elections know that presidential years are generally better for Democratic turnout.
-But what may be less obvious is that Texas - one of the fastest growing states in America - has added so few Republican voters to the equation.
+What may be less obvious is that Texas, one of the fastest-growing states in America, has added so few Republican voters to the equation.

-Yes, Texas is a battleground state - and the numbers prove it.
+Yes, Texas is a battleground state, and the numbers prove it.